navikt/aksel/.changeset/proud-rings-float.md

 "@navikt/ds-react": patch
 ---

-Modal: Closebutton now avoids running when repeated keystrokes is detected.
-This is helps stop accidental closing of Modal when 'Enter'-key is held down.
+Modal: Close button now avoids triggering when repeated keystrokes are detected.
+This helps stop accidental closing of Modal when 'Enter'-key is held down.